Truncated Kernel Stochastic Gradient Descent on Spheres: Simulation Study

-For Example 2, we choose the optimal fitting function $f^*(x) = B_4(\frac{\theta}{2\pi})$.
-When the kernel is $K(x,x')|_{s=1}$, we take regularization parameter $r = \frac{7}{4}$.
-The simulation results illustrate that kernel SGD suffers from saturation, while T-kernel SGD maintains the optimal rate.
-With the kernel $K(x,x')|_{s=2}$, kernel SGD continues to achieve the optimal rate with a regularization parameter of $r = \frac{7}{8}$.
-These results align well with the theoretical analysis presented in \autoref{subsec:ConstantSS} for T-kernel SGD and in \cite{dieuleveut2016nonparametric} for kernel SGD.
-The simulations indicate that T-kernel SGD effectively overcomes the saturation issue.
-Additionally, we compare the T-kernel SGD algorithm with FALKON from \cite{alessandro2017falkon} and kernel SGD.
-From Figure \ref{Fig.sub.B2}, we observe that FALKON and T-kernel SGD exhibit similar convergence rates.
-For 100,000 samples, T-kernel SGD takes only 23.57 seconds, significantly less than FALKON, which consumes 444.5 seconds.
-Meanwhile, Figure \ref{Fig.suub.B1} shows that the computation time of T-kernel SGD is significantly lower than that of the other two algorithms.
-This gap increases rapidly as the sample size grows, indicating that our algorithm is better suited for large sample scenarios.
+In Example 2, we select the optimal fitting function $f^*(x) = B_4(\frac{\theta}{2\pi})$.
+For the kernel $K(x,x')|_{s=1}$, the regularization parameter is set to $r = \frac{7}{4}$.
+The simulation results in \autoref{figure1} reveal that kernel SGD encounters saturation, while T-kernel SGD achieves and maintains the optimal convergence rate.
+When using the kernel $K(x,x')|_{s=2}$, kernel SGD also reaches the optimal rate with a regularization parameter of $r = \frac{7}{8}$.
+These outcomes are consistent with the theoretical analysis provided in \autoref{subsec:ConstantSS} for T-kernel SGD and in \cite{dieuleveut2016nonparametric} for kernel SGD.
+Additionally, the experiments show that the selected general Mat\'{e}rn kernel exhibits a certain degree of saturation.
+Notably, T-kernel SGD effectively addresses and mitigates the saturation issue.
+In Example 2, our algorithm is capable of completing 100,000 iterations in under 10 seconds, yielding significantly better performance compared to other algorithms in the experiment and achieving relatively optimal computational efficiency.